esamosenok/ADA_Project_2018/README.md

 Given all the problems we encountered with the data we would recommend some caution when observing the results.
 After all, if the underlying data is flawed then so will the conclusions drawn from it.

 # Dataset
 Open Food Facts database contains the information on food products from around the world.
-For each item, the database stores its generic name, quantity, type of packaging, brand, category, manufacturing or processing locations, countries and stores where the product is sold, list of ingredients, ...
+For each item, the database stores its generic name, quantity, type of packaging, brand, category, manufacturing or processing locations, countries and stores where the product is sold, list of ingredients and more.

 *"The project was started by Stéphane Gigandet, creator of the food blogs portals Recettes de Cuisine (French) and Very Good Recipes, and various other collaborative and/or food-related projects (mostly in French, e.g. Manger Bloguer and Informations Nutritionnelles).
 Stéphane takes care in particular of the technical architecture of Open Food Facts, its development and the hosting of the site and its database."*